BMorearty/exportiphoto/README.md

 1. Run this:
         python exportiphoto.py [options] <iPhoto Library dir> <destination dir>
    Options include:
         -a, --albums    use albums instead of events -m, --metadata  write metadata to images
+        -f, --faces     store faces as keywords (requires -m)
 2. There is no step 2

 note that the -m flag is only available if extra libraries are installed;